ritesh-karmare/Filmy/TechnicalOverview.md

   <img src="https://media.giphy.com/media/3o7rc0qU6m5hneMsuc/giphy.gif" width="350" height="350"/>
 </p>

-### The codebase has been developed maintaining standard guidelines; architecture and design patterns.<br> Considering future scaling of the application, the codebase is kept modular.
+#### The codebase has been developed maintaining standard guidelines; architecture and design patterns.
+Considering future scaling of the application, the codebase is kept modular.

 > Feel free to review the code. <br>  Feedbacks are always welcome!